 Okay, if you're really fed up of a piece of clothing, then you should donate it.
 Start with family and friends.
 I've lost count of the amount of passed down clothes that I can still wear today!

-If you're local to Team Valley, then we'd love to help if you want to donate your preloved clothing - clean, in good condition from a smoke-free home, please!
+If you're passing by on Gateshead High Street, then we'd love to help if you want to donate your preloved clothing - clean, in good condition from a smoke-free home, please!
 Check our opening hours.

 Sometimes we've loved our clothes to death, beyond repair!
 In this case, you should try recycling your clothes using one of the textile donation banks.
 Use this link to find your nearest one.